alttch/eva3/doc/sfa/sfa_framework.rst

 eva_sfa_reset
 ~~~~~~~~~~~~~

-To reset lvar when used as a timer or flag:
+To reset lvar when used as timer or flag:

 .. code-block:: javascript